 Three different sacred music ensembles, the Divinity Choir, the Gospel Choir, and the Chapel Band provide ministry through music.
 The Sacred Dance ensemble offers inspiration through liturgical dance.
 Participation in these ensembles is open to singers, musicians and dancers of all abilities without audition.
-Students share leadership for the Praise Team, Gospel Choir and Sacred Dance.
-Brian Schmidt conducts the Divinity Choir, and Rob Horton serves as interim organist for the congregation.
+Students share leadership for the Chapel Band, Gospel Choir and Sacred Dance.
+Brian Schmidt conducts the Divinity Choir, and Christopher Jacobson serves as organist for the congregation.
 For more information, contact the chaplain's office.

 Goodson Chapel Organ